6 trends to consider when planning a specialty timber crop

 Words: Emma Rawson

 Trend: naturally durable timber

-There is a growing demand for naturally durable timber as consumers are becoming more aware of toxic chemical preservative treatments such as chromated copper arsenate (CCA).
-It is commonly used to treat pine in New Zealand, but is banned in several countries.
+There is a growing demand for naturally durable timber as consumers become more aware of toxic chemical preservative treatments such as chromated copper arsenate (CCA).
+It is commonly used to treat pine in New Zealand but is banned in several countries.
 There is also an increasing demand for traceability and sustainable forestry.

-“Instead of choosing imported timbers, customers are looking for timber grown in New Zealand,” says Gabrielle.
+“Instead of choosing imported timbers, customers are looking for timber grown in New Zealand,” says specialist timber forester Gabrielle Walton.

 Trend: sustainable forestry

 Forestry methods are also becoming more relevant to consumers.
 Many people were horrified after a storm in 2018 left wood debris from forestry plantations covering the beach at Tolaga Bay.
 The cost of the clean-up was in the millions.

 The event highlighted to people the environmental risks of clear felling, where an entire forest is cut down at the same time.
 The method leaves hillsides prone to erosion and can lead to water pollution.

 A more sustainable way is ‘selective harvesting’ or ‘target diameter harvesting’, where only a small number of trees are felled when they reach a certain trunk width.

 “The idea is to maintain continuous-cover forestry, leaving the rest of the forest intact, when only the biggest trees are taken out,” says commercial forester Dean Satchell.
 “As a result, there is less erosion because there are still trees gripping the soil.”